The drag-adjoint field of a circular cylinder wake at Reynolds numbers 20, 100 and 500: Conclusions

-Numerical solution of the adjoint equation are performed for a circular cylinder at Reynolds numbers $Re_D=20, 100$ and $500$.
+Numerical solutions of the adjoint equation are performed for a circular cylinder at Reynolds numbers $Re_D=20, 100$ and $500$.
 At $Re_D=20$, both the flow solution and the adjoint solution are steady.
-Downstream of the cylinder, the adjoint field has streamlines similar to that of fluid being sucked into the downstream part of the cylinder; upstream of the cylinder, the adjoint field has streamlines similar to that of fluid being ejected towards upstream of the cylinder, forming a jet like structure.
+Downstream of the cylinder, the adjoint field has streamlines similar to that of fluid being sucked into the downstream part of the cylinder; upstream of the cylinder, the adjoint field has streamlines similar to that of fluid being ejected towards upstream of the cylinder, forming a jet-like structure.
 These features in the adjoint field are consistent with the physical interpretation of the adjoint field.
 At $Re_D = 100$, both the flow field and the adjoint field are 2D and periodic.
-We observe bean-shaped eddies in the adjoint field forming in the near wake region of the cylinder.
-These eddies form because they are preferential amplified by the dynamics of the adjoint equation in shear flow.
-At $Re_D=500$, the flow in the wake is turbulent; the entire adjoint field is amplified exponentially at time evolves backwards.
+We observe bean-shaped eddies in the adjoint field forming in the near-wake region of the cylinder.
+These eddies form because they are preferentially amplified by the dynamics of the adjoint equation in shear flow.
+At $Re_D=500$, the flow in the wake is turbulent; the entire adjoint field is amplified exponentially as time evolves backwards.
 This amplification is caused by the production of adjoint energy in the interior dominating viscous dissipation.
 The rate of exponential amplification is consistent with the Lyapunov exponent of the turbulent flow.
-The dominant structure in the adjoint field is thin, elongated eddies in the near wake region, created by preferential amplification of these eddies in the shear layers of the near wake.
+The dominant structure in the adjoint field is thin, elongated eddies in the near-wake region, created by preferential amplification of these eddies in the shear layers of the near wake.